Harry McCue: Glentoran and Drogheda

 After his summer stint with the Sockers, McCue joined Northern Irish League side Glentoran in Belfast.
 With the Glens he was a runner-up in the 1983-84 league season but won the Ulster Cup that same year.
-He lined out twice for Glentoran in the 1984-85 UEFA Cup, starting in both games as they drew 1-1 and then lost 2-0 away to Belgian giants Standard Liège.
+He lined out twice for Glentoran in the 1984-85 UEFA Cup, starting in both games as they drew 1–1 and then lost 2–0 away to Belgian giants Standard Liège.
 Prior to the first-leg, McCue had been blessed by the Reverend Ian Paisley.

-After sustaining an ankle injury, he spent the last few months of the 1984-85 season on loan at Drogheda United but, in spite of the team boasting an impressive squad including McCue, Miah Dennehy, and Mick Fairclough, this didn't prevent the Boynesiders dropping into the newly-formed Division One.

-Dundalk

-In 1985, McCue was invited to join up again with Turlough O'Connor, recently arrived as manager with Dundalk, where he linked up with a number of former Athlone colleagues.
-After runners up spots in both League and FAI Cup in 1986-87, O'Connor added Paul Newe and Michael O'Connor to the squad for the following year.

-The 1987-88 season saw Dundalk secure a remarkable League and Cup double.
-McCue played in the Cup final victory over Derry City.